AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     - Optional: **Fax number** (10,n) - the company’s area code and telephone number for fax transmission\

 7. Enter Y (yes) for the **G/L interface** (1,a) field to designate that Accounts Payable data is transferred automatically to General Ledger.
 If the DAC General Ledger System is not used, enter N (no).
-    > Note: If the General Ledger System is not used, but chart of account numbers that are created using the General Ledger System are used, Y must be entered for the **G/L interface** field.
+    &gt; Note: If the General Ledger System is not used, but chart of account numbers that are created using the General Ledger System are used, Y must be entered for the **G/L interface** field.

 8. Press &lt;Enter&gt; when prompted to confirm.
 The Record added message appears at the bottom of the Company Maintenance screen.